Thursday of Week 4 of Lent – Gospel

 Jesus will not accuse them before his Father.
 Moses, in whom they claim to believe, will be their accuser.

-If you have believed Moses, you would have believed me, because he wrote about me.
-But if you refuse to believe what he wrote, how can you believe what I say?
+If you believed Moses, you would believe me, for he wrote about me.
+But if you do not believe what he wrote, how will you believe what I say?

-By “Moses” is meant the first five books of the Bible, known as the Pentateuch, whose authorship is attributed to Moses, although we know now by the dating of the various parts that this could not be possible.
+By “Moses” is meant the first five books of the Bible, known as the Pentateuch.
+Their authorship is attributed to Moses, although we know now by the dating of the various parts that this could not be possible.
 It was common in ancient times to attribute the authorship of a work to a well-known personality.